-At this point, I repot the plant, even if it seems like there is only a small patch of infected potting soil.
-This helps me to get rid of as plenty of the yellow mold and its spores.
+I repot the plant at this point, even if there is only a small patch of infected potting soil.
+This helps me to get rid of plenty of the yellow mold and its spores.

 After removing the old potting soil, I replant the plant in a sterile potting mix.
-The old potting soil may need to be thrown away if it is heavily infected as it may not be worth the effort to clean it.
+The old potting soil may need to be thrown away if it is heavily infected, as it may not be worth cleaning it.

-If the infection isn’t that severe, I may spread it open in a sunny spot, letting it dry out and also spraying it with a fungicide.
+If the infection isn’t that severe, I may open it in a sunny spot, letting it dry out and spraying it with a fungicide.

 Enlist Nature’s Help With Natural Fungicides

 If the plant still seems to attract mold, then I opt for the route of spraying fungicides.
 Nature has some amazing options available to us.

 I like using a solution of weak apple cider vinegar and water, which I spray on the base of the plant and the soil.